Skip to Main Content

 In a search, string together all the possible descriptions of SSRD types in one search box with the word OR in between -- it enables you to search for any sort of SSRD, regardless of how it's described:

-"single case" OR "single subject" OR "reversal design" OR "withdrawal design" OR "ABAB design" OR "A-B-A-B design" OR "ABC design" OR "A-B-C design" OR "ABA design" OR "A-B-A design" OR "multiple baseline" OR "alternating treatments design" OR "multi-element design" OR "multielement design" OR "changing criterion design"
+"reversal design" OR "withdrawal design" OR "ABAB design" OR "A-B-A-B design" OR "ABC design" OR "A-B-C design" OR "ABA design" OR "A-B-A design" OR "multiple baseline" OR "alternating treatments design" OR "multi-element design" OR "multielement design" OR "changing criterion design" OR "single case design" OR "single subject design" OR “single case series" or "single subject" or "single case"

 This method of searching doesn't guarantee all the results will be single subject research designs.
 Be sure to read the abstract carefully to confirm the article matches what you are looking for.